burcakotlu/GLANET/docs/source/tutorial.rst

 1)	**Input File Name**: (Mandatory)

 	You have to provide input file which contains user given genomic intervals.
-	Assume that Data.zip is extracted under a directory called **GLANET Folder**.
+	Assume that Data.zip is extracted under a directory, let's call it **GLANET Folder**.
 	Then sample input data can be reached from

 			   | ~path/to/GLANET Folder/Data/demo_input_data/